Dragons-Roar/GenesisEngine/README.md

 One solution is to
 * copy the assets files from the assets directory into the bin directory every time you change one
 * add a post build command that automatically copies your assets after compiling
 * or to create a symlink

+A nother issues are assets
+Currently Sandbox assets are stored in Sandbox/assets/Client/ but ge packed into Sandbox-Client/assets/
+For example:
+> Your asset is in `assets/SandboxClient/texture/example.png`, you have to use `assets/texture/example.png`

 ## Project Structure
 | Path | Description |